You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

-Designed for people who wish to learn how to make pure silver jewellery using metal (silver) clay this introductory course is intended for both those who have never used metal clay before and those who have some experience of traditional silver-smithing methods who wish to develop some different techniques to complement their existing skills.
+This course has been specially designed for anyone that wishes to learn how to make pure silver jewellery using metal (silver) clay.
+This introduction to silver clay is intended for both those who have never used metal clay before as well as those who have some experience of traditional silver-smithing methods who wish to develop some different techniques to complement their existing skills.

 Metal clay is a substance consisting of tiny silver particles held together with an organic binder and water.
 This renders the silver into a clay-like substance.
 When the clay is fired (with a gas torch or in a kiln) the binder burns away and you are left with solid silver.
 This is purer than sterling silver and can be hallmarked.

-While learning basic techniques, you will embark upon a series of small jewellery projects using the skills you have learned.
-These projects may typically include such items as pendants, earrings, rings and brooches of your own design.
+Whilst learning basic techniques, you'll embark upon a series of small jewellery projects using the skills you have learned.
+These projects will typically include items such as pendants, earrings, rings and brooches of your own design.

-One of the great advantages of working in metal clay is that it is relatively easy to continue working at home after the class without a big investment, as you don’t need many tools or specialist equipment.
+One of the great advantages of working in metal clay is that it's relatively easy to continue working at home after the class without a big investment, as you don’t need many tools or specialist equipment.

 - Rolling out the clay to a consistent thickness